-MDMA, short for 3-4-methylenedioxymethamphetamine, is a synthetic psychoactive drug, with hallucinogenic and stimulant properties.
-It is the base of the drug ecstasy and usually comes in pill or tablet form.
+3-4-methylenedioxymethamphetamine (MDMA) is a synthetic psychoactive drug with hallucinogenic and stimulant properties.
+It is the base of the drug ecstasy and usually available in pill or tablet form.
 People who use it experience increased energy, pleasure, emotional warmth and a distorted sensory and time perception.

-While MDMA is the base for ecstasy, it is often found only a small amount in the drug.
-Oftentimes, ecstasy is cut with other substances, meaning along with MDMA, there could also be cocaine, ketamine, methamphetamine or over-the-counter cough medicine in a pill of ecstasy.
-Either way, cut MDMA and pure MDMA is dangerous in high doses due to its side effects, which include:
+Though MDMA is the base for ecstasy, it is often used in a small amount in the drug.
+People often use ecstasy as a base for MDMA along with other substances, such as cocaine, ketamine, methamphetamine or over-the-counter cough medicine.
+Either way, MDMA is dangerous in high doses due to its side effects, which include:

 - Involuntary jaw clenching and teeth grinding